 Moreover, a notable facet of alchemy lies in its utilization of the inherent energies present within plants and their corresponding planetary archetypes.
 Rooted in ancient astrology, this perspective posits that each celestial body in the cosmos holds sway over distinct virtues and qualities.
 Alchemists, in their quest for transformation, sought to extract and harness these potent energies through a myriad of processes.
 From the creation of spagyric tinctures through alchemical procedures to the purification of one's energetic imbalances, alchemy beckoned individuals to harmonize within themselves the celestial symphony of energies.

 The word spagyric was coined in the 1600s by the renowned alchemist Paracelsus.
 It is Greek for “to separate and recombine” and indicates the mysterious process involved in the creation of these peculiar elixirs.
 A spagyric (pronounced “spah-jir-ik”) is a concentrated liquid herbal product that contains the three alchemical principles known as the Sulphur (essential oils) , Mercury (spirit) and Salt or body (alkaline mineral salts) of a plant.
 They are created using the entire plant through an alchemical process involving fermentation, distillation and the extraction of crystallized mineral components from the ash of the plant through extended calcination.
 Typical herbal tinctures only use the Sulphur and Mercury of the plant for their creation, making spagyric tinctures a holistic product in that all of its elements are retained.
-The tincture now contains all the acids, oils and minerals the plant originally had but now in much a more potent and purified form.
+The tincture now retains all the elements of the plant, including its acids, oils, and minerals, but in a more concentrated and refined state.

 Sign up to hear from us.